 The recruitment and selection methods of candidates have changed a lot with time.
 Nowadays most of the employers are using modern techniques to attract job seekers and completing the hiring process.

 Not only the interview process but the job posting or advertisement ways have undergone several changes.
-Social networking sites becoming the biggest medium has been taken up by the employers to search for best candidates.
-The online recruitment has clearly introduced a new, easy and effective way of recruiting to the interviewers.
+Social networking sites becoming the biggest medium take up by employers to search for the best candidates.
+The online recruitment has introduced a new, easy and effective way of recruiting to the interviewers.

-Here are few main advantages and disadvantages of using online-recruitment:
+Here are a few main advantages and disadvantages of using online-recruitment:

 List of Free Job Posting Sites 2018: